NKhaniDev/Sudoku/README.md

 ## Features
 ### Existing Features
-**home**
-  - The page features a top-fixed navigation bar, with the logo on the left linking to the home page.
-  - Navigation options are aligned to the right, linking to various sections within the same page, including Home, Services, About, and Contact.
-  - The design ensures the text color contrasts with the background for readability, and a hover effect highlights the currently viewed section, enhancing user experience.

 * **Home**
   - Used a flat background color.
 Included is the logo and a message to welcome you to the Sudoku Game.